TheAccidentalTeacher/glennallencarmansandiego/docs/README.md

 ## Document Organization

-This directory contains comprehensive documentation for the "Where in the World is Sourdough Pete?" educational geography game.
+This directory contains comprehensive documentation for the "Sourdough Pete's Geography Challenge" educational geography game.
 All documentation is organized by audience and purpose for easy navigation.

 ## 📋 Complete Document Listing